Treadmill Walking Plan Helps You Achieve Your Workout Goals

 Final Word

-Treadmill walking plan helps you plan your workout routine so you have program to fallow e.g. how far you run or walked, the time you workout for, your average and peak heart rate and any other special factors.
+A treadmill walking plan helps you plan your workout routine, so you have a program to follow.
+This can include: how far you run or walked, the time you workout for, your average and peak heart rate and any other special factors.

 Treadmill walking